 Use plant-based protein of your choice, and vary each time you make this.
 Choose from:

-- 14-to 16-ounce tub extra-firm tofu, drained, very well blotted (or pressed), and diced small
+- 14-ounce tub extra-firm tofu, drained, very well blotted (or pressed), and diced small

-- Two cans vegan mock duck, drained (save the flavorful broth for another use)
+- One or two 10-ounce cans vegan mock duck, drained (save the flavorful broth for another use)

 - 1 package plant-based “chicken” or “beef,” cut into bite-size chunks